rachelngordon/rachelngordon.github.io/_pages/1_about.md

 I am passionate about learning new things, questioning my perceptions of the world, and building meaningful connections.
 <!-- My core values include curiosity, creativity, and connection (love the alliteration), and I strive to incorporate these things into all that I do. -->

-Things that excite me on a daily basis include trying new foods, playing with my cats, traveling, making things, playing board games, and spending time laughing with friends and family.
+Things that excite me on a daily basis include trying new foods, traveling, playing with my cat, making crafts, playing board games, and spending time laughing with friends and family.

 #### My Story